 Here are five reasons why a cloud phone system improves remote workforce productivity:

 1) Share the same phone system among remote workers and office staff.

 Moving your business to the cloud allows you to easily give workers in remote or home offices full-featured business desk phones.
-Audio conferencing and video web meetings ensure that remote workers feel connected with co-workers and vice versa.
+Audio conferencing and video web meetings ensure that remote workers feel connected with co-workers and vice versa in better team meetings.
 The ability to quickly set up audio conferences or web meetings means your staff can collaborate with the right team members at the right time and make better decisions more quickly.